-- 3) To improve and enhance the existing downtown commercial areas by encouraging improvements to street beautification, facade improvements, store front signage and community signage. - 4) To improve and enhance the recreational facilities/opportunities within the Township by creating communities that are attractive, pedestrianfriendly, and distinctive. - 5) To ensure a built environment that supports and encourages active transportation while reducing automobile dependency. - 6) To encourage joint public and private involvement in projects to improve the appearance, functionality or efficiency of commercial and institutional areas/facilities of the Township. - 7) To involve the public in identifying areas in need of improvement and encourage their participation in the process of improvement and rehabilitation projects.
+- 3) To improve the physical appearance and economic health of the downtown commercial areas. - 4) To encourage development and redevelopment by the private and/or public sectors to improve the appearance and functionality of the downtown commercial areas, and recreational areas/facilities of the Township. - 5) To improve and enhance the existing downtown commercial areas by encouraging improvements to street beautification, facade improvements, store front signage and community signage. - 6) To improve and enhance the recreational facilities/opportunities within the Township by creating communities that are attractive, pedestrianfriendly, and distinctive. - 7) To ensure a built environment that supports and encourages active transportation while reducing automobile dependency. - 8) To encourage joint public and private involvement in projects to improve the appearance, functionality or efficiency of commercial and institutional areas/facilities of the Township. - 9) To involve the public in identifying areas in need of improvement and encourage their participation in the process of improvement and rehabilitation projects.